10 Common SEO Mistakes That Kill Your Rankings

 - Scraped or syndicated content without proper attribution

-Fix it: Pick your canonical URLs and stick to them.
+Fix it: Pick canonical URLs and stick to them.
 Use rel="canonical" tags to point duplicate pages to the original.
 Set up 301 redirects from alternate versions.
 If you syndicate content, ensure publishers link back to your original.

-8. Poor Internal Linking
+8. Poor internal linking

 Bad internal linking looks like: